By: Author John Cunningham. Published: 2019/07/06 at 4:34 pm

 So, what’s the problem with a Honda lawn mower that moves slowly?
 A slow-moving Honda mower is commonly caused by a slack drive cable.
 Adjusting the tension will fix it.

 - Drive belt loose

 - Drive belt worn

 - Worn out transmission

-Don’t concern yourself with these other possible causes just yet, they are less likely.
-We’ll get straight to the solving the most likely cause, adjusting the drive cable.
+Don’t concern yourself with these other possible causes just yet.
+They are less likely.
+We’ll get to the most likely cause, adjusting the drive cable tension.

 Self Drive Types